Update v4.2 - New components, 10+ framework guides, and quality improvements. Visit Changelog

 1. Install Preline UI

-Import the Preline UI CSS Variants file variants.css into your app.css file, ensuring it comes after the tailwindcss import and add soruce for Preline UI JavaScript.
+Import variants.css into app.css after the tailwindcss import, then add the @source entry for Preline UI JavaScript.

 @import "tailwindcss";